 Generally, you want to concentrate on hive health and queen-rightness in late summer, to enable top quality winter bees to be laid and raised.
 You want to feed up the hive in fall to ensure they have lots of stores.

 A sugar brick or Krabby Patty positioned on the top bars, over the cluster but under the quilt box, provides emergency rations.
 To leave a higher volume of those rations, build a shallow (3″ high) super, staple 1/4″ grid wire on as a floor, lay one sheet of newspaper on that floor, and fill the entire thing with dampened sugar.
+Am alternate config: put an in-hive feeder filled with dampened sugar over the inner cover, and then insulate over that, heavily.
 Whatever form your emergency rations take, replace when necessary.

 Your hive is only safe when the nectar and pollen sources come online in the spring.
-Locally that is the bloom of the Big Leaf Maples (Oregon Maples), which is around very early April, depending on the weather.
+Locally that is the bloom of the Big Leaf Maples (Oregon Maples), which is some time in very early April, depending on the weather.

 Until then, the bees are depending on you to step in if they are starving.
 Check those emergency stores regularly, and feed syrup when days are consistently over 10C.